TransparencyToolkit/generalscraper/README.md

 2. Make a new request manager: requests = RequestManager.new("path/to/proxielist", [min request wait time, max request wait time], # of browsers)
-3. Make a new GeneralScraper object: l = GeneralScraper.new("site:site.com inurl:.pdf and other operators", "search terms", requests, nil or captcha hash)
+3. Make a new GeneralScraper object: l = GeneralScraper.new("site:site.com inurl:.pdf and other operators", "search terms", requests, nil or captcha hash, nil or cm_hash)
 4. Get the list or resulting pages (l.getURLs) or get full text of results (l.getData)

 The proxy list must be a list of proxies in a textfile with each IP on its own line.